markcerqueira/markcerqueira.github.com/_posts/2016/2016-09-20-trails-of-cold-steel-2.md

 	<p class="caption-text" style="line-height: 1.5em; margin-bottom: 12px;"><strong>ROBOTS!</strong></p>
 </div>

-If you're looking for a solid JRPG experience **now** is a great time to drop into the Trails of Cold Steel duology.
+If you're looking for a solid JRPG experience **now** is a great time to drop into the Trails of Cold Steel series.

 [1]: /2016/09/02/trails-of-cold-steel/
 [2]: https://www.youtube.com/watch?v=5ayLML1wckw